jdtornow/tally/README.md

 ### Collecting counts

+The basic usage of Tally is by incrementing counters.
 To increment a counter, just use the `Tally.increment` method.

 ```ruby
 # increment the "views" counter by 1